CH2-PS482/antuk-api/README.md

 - Path: `{url}/history`
 - Authorization: Bearer Token
 - Description: used to send the history after finishing driving.

+  > [!NOTE]
+  > No need to add a request body.
+This request are generated automaticly.

 - Response Body: `201 Created`

-No need to add a request body.
-This request are generated automaticly.

 ```bash
 {